House of Commons of Northern Ireland: Venue

 The first assembly of the House of Commons occurred in Belfast City Hall in June 1921.

 King George V gave a famed address where he called for reconciliation between Irish people and for Northern Ireland to be free of discrimination against the minority.

 For its first decade, Parliament met in the Presbyterian College, close to the City Hall, while new Parliament Buildings was built in East Belfast at a place called Stormont.
-The foundation stone at Stormont was laid by The 3rd Duke of Abercorn, 1st Governor of Northern Ireland, in the late 1920s.
-However, the Wall Street Crash undermined the financial viability of the building project.
+The foundation stone at Stormont was laid by James Hamilton, 3rd Duke of Abercorn, 1st Governor of Northern Ireland, in the late 1920s.
+However, the Wall Street crash undermined the financial viability of the building project.
 Plans were scaled back, with plans for a ministerial building and a court building on site being abandoned.
 The main building was also changed, with plans for a United States Capitol-style dome being abandoned, leaving a plainer neoclassical structure.
-The new Parliament Buildings was officially opened by The Prince of Wales in 1932.
+The new Parliament Buildings was officially opened by the Prince of Wales in 1932.

 The House of Commons and Senate chambers were located across the Central Hall (nowadays usually known as the Great Hall) from each other, replicating the link between the House of Commons and British House of Lords in Westminster.
-Between them hung a large chandelier from Windsor Castle which had been given to the King by his cousin, Kaiser Wilhelm II of Germany, but had been put in storage during the First World War and remained so until given to Stormont.
+Between them hung a large chandelier from Windsor Castle which had been given to the King by his cousin, Emperor Wilhelm II of Germany, but had been put in storage during the First World War and remained so until given to Stormont.